Hwang Ui-jo: Bordeaux

 On 15 July 2019, Hwang moved to Ligue 1 club Bordeaux, signing a four-year deal worth €1.8 million per year.
 He originally played as a striker for the South Korean national team and Gamba Osaka, but the Bordeaux manager Paulo Sousa usually used him as a winger.
 Under Sousa, Hwang scored only six goals including a header scored against Paris Saint-Germain.

 Hwang was continuously deployed as a winger early next season, although Sousa was replaced by Jean-Louis Gasset.
 However, he failed to score in 12 consecutive games, and scored his first goal of the season on 16 December.
 He was eventually returned to the striker position by Gasset, and successfully spent the remainder of the season by adding 11 goals.

 On 23 January 2022, Hwang scored his first hat-trick of his Bordeaux's career, as the club won 4–3 against Strasbourg.

 Nottingham Forest

-Loan to Olympiacos
+Loan spells

 On 26 August 2022, Premier League club Nottingham Forest announced the signing of Hwang.
 He was immediately loaned out to Greek club Olympiacos.

-Loan to FC Seoul
+He was unsuccessful at Olympiacos, and his loan contract was terminated early after he failed to score for five months.

-On 3 February 2023, Hwang Ui-jo was loaned out to South Korean club FC Seoul for 5 months until the summer.
+On 3 February 2023, Hwang joined South Korean club FC Seoul on a five-month loan.
+Although he didn't score many goals, he played a key role in FC Seoul's attack, helping the team retain possession and apply pressure on opponents.

+Hwang attempted to secure a spot at Nottingham Forest before the 2023–24 season but managed just one goal in six pre-season games.
+On 1 September 2023, he joined EFL Championship club Norwich City on loan for the 2023–24 season.
+After failing to score in his first eight appearances, he found form with three goals in his next five matches.
+However, he suffered a hamstring injury while scoring his third goal.
+He returned to action after a month but suffered a relapse just two weeks later.
+As a result, his loan spell was cut short, and Norwich terminated his contract early on 9 January 2024.

+On 6 February 2024, Hwang was loaned to Süper Lig club Alanyaspor until the end of the season.
+He scored in the last Süper Lig match against Antalyaspor.

+Alanyaspor

+On 6 September 2024, Hwang signed a one-year contract with Alanyaspor.
+He signed a two-year contract extension with the club after scoring seven goals at the 2024–25 Süper Lig.